Secure Apache with Let’s Encrypt on AlmaLinux 9

 At this point, you can use the SSL Labs server test to verify your certificate from Let’s Encrypt too.
 You can go to the page and enter your hostname there.

-Set up Auto-Renewal Of the Lets Encrypt Certifications
+3. Set up Auto-Renewal Of Let’s Encrypt Certifications

-In this article, we learn How to Secure Apache with Lets Encrypt on AlmaLinux 9 and configure it.
+In this step, you have learned how to secure Apache with Let’s Encrypt on AlmaLinux 9 and configure it.

 sudo certbot renew --dry-run